Volkswagen Transporter (T6): Transporter T6.1

 Volkswagen unveiled the updated T6.1 version of the T6 at the Geneva Motor Show in March 2019.
 Essentially a mid-cycle refresh, the main updates were electric power steering, which allows for the implementation of more driver assist functions compared to the T6.
 There were also minor styling updates in the form of a deeper front grille section.
 The T6.1 also has a new dashboard incorporating updated infotainment systems similar to those used in VW's passenger car range, and the ability to specify the "Virtual Cockpit" fully digital instrument cluster first seen on the Golf and Passat.

 ABT e-Transporter

 VW collaborated with ABT e-Line and introduced the ABT e-Transporter 6.1 in 2020 as a battery-electric version of the T6.1.
 The e-T6.1 is equipped with a single motor with 83 kW output drawing from a 37.3 kW-hr battery (33.6 kW-hr useable); under the WLTP test cycle, the tested range was 82 mi.
 It is based on the LWB T6.1 with standard roof and has a cargo capacity of up to 6.7 m3.

-Successors
+End of production and successors

-The T6.1 Caravelle and Multivan were replaced by the Multivan (T7) in 2022; the T7 is based on the MQB platform and includes options for hybrid powertrains.
+The T6.1 Caravelle and Multivan were replaced by the Multivan (T7) in 2022.
+The T6.1 remained Volkswagens Topseller into 2024, but due to European Union regulations, which require certified security against Cyberattacks for new cars from 2024 on, the company chose to end the popular vehicle to spare the expense for redesigning the electronics.

+The T7 is based on the MQB platform and includes options for hybrid powertrains.
 In addition, the Multivan T7 is expected to displace the Touran and Sharan.
 Transporter commercial body styles will continue on the T6 platform.